AylaNetworks/ayla-documentation/src/tech-notes/00000002/index.md

 <img src="agent-to-host-lib-to-app.png" width="720" height="136">

-In this scenario above, no status information about the edge-device update flows back to the cloud, so the mobile app cannot ask the cloud whether the property value was actually updated on the edge device.
+In the scenario above, no status information about the edge-device update flows back to the cloud, so the mobile app cannot ask the cloud whether the property value was actually updated on the edge device.
 But, when `ack_enabled=true`, and when the mobile app, agent, and host app are *ack-aware*, the edge-device update status flows back to the mobile app.
 The following shows a positive acknowledgment where `ack_status=0` means `success`, and the `ack_message` integer `123` is user-defined:

 <img src="ack-enabled-success.png" width="720" height="270">